rombdn/rombdn.github.io/source/_posts/2013-05-21-identify-backbone-models-in-chrome-heap-profiler.md

 {% img /images/backbonemem/child.png %}

-But Model identification is not easy because all models extended from Backbone Model/View have their constructor named *child* in the Heap Profiler.
+But identifying these views is not easy because models extended from Backbone Model/View have their constructor named `child` in the Heap Profiler.

 {% img /images/backbonemem/childpath.png %}